-Note that the exception mapper is reponsible for providing the logging of exceptions with the appropriate log levels.
+- Built-in ExceptionMapper can be overridden by custom ExceptionMapper implementations.
+The later always takes precedence. - The ExceptionMapper is responsible for providing the logging of exceptions with the appropriate log levels.
+Typically a 4xx status causes a WARN log message, whereas 5xx errors cause an ERROR log message.
 Also have a look at the subsequent section about the validation module that takes care of JSR-303 bean validation exception mapping.